Anjolatop/Circadian-You/README.md

 🧠 How It Works
 You log your sleep and wake-up times.

-Circadia trains a lightweight ML model (on your device!) to track your internal clock and preferred patterns.
+Circadian You trains a lightweight ML model (on your device!) to track your internal clock and preferred patterns.

 You set a wake-up window (e.g. “before 8:30 AM”).

-Circadia picks an optimal alarm time based on:
+Circadian You picks an optimal alarm time based on:

 Your predicted circadian rhythm